chuamingkai/50.002-1D-16-bit-ALU/Readme.txt

 5. Multiplier

 The additional functions and their testers include:
-1. Modulo
+1. Divider
-2. Factorial
+2. Modulo
-3. Divider (the divider function is nested within the alu module)
+(the above two functions are nested within the adder module)
+3. Factorial

+Test Cases:
+Account for the different operations (different opcode) and for the different cases of arithmetic with known values.
+Recorded under TestCasesNote.txt

 Contributing: